Helping you to make those first few weeks a little less exhausting with our top tips for getting your baby to sleep.

 How To Get a Newborn Baby To Sleep

 The first few weeks of parenthood can be exhausting, especially when sleep is irregular and not guaranteed.
-Newborn babies on average sleep 16 hours out of 24, however, this varies largely dependent on little one and is spread out over day and night.
-Sleeping is closely related to feeding, which happens every 2-3 hours, so you can generally expect for them to become drowsy approximately every 2 hours.
-Although there’s all these numbers, the most important thing to remember is to go with the flow & just relax when they are asleep.
+Newborn babies on average sleep 16-18 hours out of 24, however, this varies largely dependent on little one and is spread out over day and night.
+Sleeping is closely related to feeding, which happens every 2-3 hours, so you can generally expect for them to become drowsy approximately every 1 and a half - 2 hours.
+Although there are all these numbers, the most important thing to remember is to go with the flow & just relax when they are asleep.

 You won’t necessarily be able to establish a consistent sleep routine, but following certain steps will mean you can create something close to that.
 Experts advise that you shouldn’t force sleep upon baby, but you can definitely soothe them in ways that help them to gently drift off and stay asleep for longer.
 Leaving you with some time to sleep yourself, do the household chores or simply have a little time for you.

 Slowly stroke their nose to help them start to feel sleepy – it’s comforting and reassuring, which means they’re more likely to fall asleep.
-Their eyes will naturally shut as you put your finger softly on their nose.
+You can also use something like a soft feather or tip of a blanket.

 The most traditional tried & tested method to help baby to sleep – rock them gently in your arms, crib or moses basket.
 The movement will help them to relax, leaving them feeling drowsy.

 It’s been proven that the more a little one feels like they’re back in the womb, the better they will sleep.
-Swaddling and sleeping bags recreate this feeling perfectly, meaning you can provide little one the ultimate outside womb to sleep in.
+Swaddling and swaddle bags recreate this feeling perfectly, meaning you can provide little one with the ultimate outside womb to sleep in.

 To get them used to sleeping at night time and being awake during the day, whenever they’re due for a sleep, make sure it’s in a dark or dimmed room (even in day time).
 This will help to establish a more consistent sleep pattern.